At King William Street CE Primary School we aim for all children to

 These activities are designed to increase the children’s fluency in maths.
 They are straight forward questions which include opportunities to address misconceptions or draw on prior learning

 These tasks involve problem solving.
 Problem solving skills, including word problems and empty box questions, are taught explicitly within maths lessons as well as within DUO activities.
-We use the ‘Jedi maths skills’ to teach children a range of problem solving approaches.
 We regularly teach whole class use it lessons where the children are presented with a range of problems and they need to identity which skill is needed to solve that problem.
 These problems come from the full breadth of the curriculum.

 Pupils are challenged to reason and explore a problem at a deeper level.
 We challenge pupils through breadth and depth and not by increasing number size or accelerating through the curriculum.
 Pupils are challenged to think for themselves and justify their answers to questions.
 All pupils encounter challenge during the lesson.
 We use sentence stems to support responses.
 At least once a unit all children are given the opportunity to take part in a whole class own it lesson.
 This lesson is scaffolded so all children can achieve.